emsesp/docs/Home.md

 Version 2.1 is the first major update on 2.0 with the following new features:

-- all device values shown in the Web UI, MQTT and Console
+- all available device values are shown in across the Web UI, MQTT and Console
 - a new RESTful API for receiving and sending commands via HTTP
-- extended Home Assistant integration covering all devices and their values
+- extended Home Assistant integration now covering all device types and exposing their values as entities
 - many bug fixes and usability improvements in the web UI

 #### **Version 2.0 **